 The B2i Advisory Committee will continue to explore what is working within the current program and how best to expand using the current data and analytics available.
 Committee meetings in 2018 and 2019 will explore issues related to the extended guardianship and adoption programs along with the areas identified in this report.
-These efforts will aid the Committee in monitoring the B2i Program, supporting DHHS-CFS, and providing information and recommendations to the Nebraska Children's Commission, Governor, Legislature, and DHHS.
+These efforts will aid the Committee in monitoring the B2i Program, supporting DHHS, Division of Children and Family Services (DCFS), and providing information and recommendations to the Nebraska Children's Commission, Governor, Legislature, and DHHS.

-Key Recommendations of the 2018 B2i Advisory Committee Report Statutory Recommendations:
+Key Recommendations of the 2018 B2i Advisory Committee Report

+Statutory Recommendations: